-D. Scheduling - (Non-Teaching)

-- Counselors, librarians and professionals shall be required to work thirty-seven and one-half (37.5) hours per week (excluding lunch) at their respective work stations.
+- 4. Professionals who are required to attend graduation shall receive compensation as agreed upon mutually with their respective supervisors. - D. Scheduling (Non-Teaching) - Counselors, librarians, pathway advisors and professionals shall be required to work thirty-seven and one-half (37.5) hours per week (excluding lunch) at their respective work stations.
+Functional analysts shall be required to work forty (40.0) hours per week (excluding lunch) at their respective work stations.
 The work week shall consist of five (5) consecutive workdays.
 Work schedules will be subject to the needs of the College, and work assignments shall be determined by the respective supervisor in consultation with said counselors, librarians and professionals.
 When possible, the College shall make an effort to relieve members of duties to attend College meetings. - 2.
-Professionals on a 9-month contract will be contracted for one hundred eighty-six (186) working days for each academic year. - 3.
-Non-teaching unit members shall receive two (2) weeks' advance notice of any schedule change prior to its implementation. - 4.
-Counselor work in excess of regular working hours, either required or voluntary, shall first be offered to members of the full-time counseling staff, in accordance with seniority on a rotation basis. - 5.
+Non-teaching bargaining unit members shall receive two (2) weeks' advance notice of any schedule change prior to its implementation. - 3.
+Counselor work in excess of regular working hours, either required or voluntary, shall first be offered to members of the full-time counseling staff, in accordance with seniority on a rotation basis. - 4.
 Pursuant to Article XIV, Section A.2. of this Agreement; counselors, librarians, and professionals may be offered overload teaching assignments up to nine (9) ECH, by divisions or areas in disciplines for which they are qualified after all full-time instructional faculty have completed their full-time, overload, and summer schedules.
-No bargaining unit member shall be arbitrarily denied the opportunity to overload teaching assignments. - 6.
-Counselors shall be assigned to the Student Development Department.
+No bargaining unit member shall be arbitrarily denied the opportunity to overload teaching assignments. - 5.
+Counselors shall be assigned to the Student Support Services Department.